Authorities arrest man wanted in Texas sergeant’s death

 Nassau Bay police Sgt.
 Kaila Sullivan was assisting in a traffic stop at an apartment complex Tuesday night when police discovered the driver, later identified as Henderson, had an outstanding warrant for assault.

 Henderson broke free from police as he was being handcuffed.
-Authorities allege Henderson fled in his vehicle and struck Sullivan, who later died at a hospital.
+Authorities allege Henderson fled in his vehicle and struck Sullivan, running over her and dragging her body.
+She later died at a hospital.